Cathy's Gluten Free

 Moist Roast Chicken

-Not only does this method of roasting produce a moist roast chicken, but also leftovers for more quick meals.
+Not only does this method of roasting produce a moist roast chicken, but it also leaves leftovers for more quick meals.
 These days, I'm purchasing large chickens or small turkeys for our dinner table.

 If you are looking for a nice variation on cranberry sauce to go with your chicken or turkey, you might like Easy Cranberry Sauce with Mango.